discretize/discretize-guides/builds/necromancer/condi-harbinger/index.md

 |                                                               |                                                                                                                                                                                                                                                                                                                                                                                                                   |
 | ------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | <Skill name="Summon Flesh Golem" size="big" disableText/> | Can be taken for additional CC.
+| <Skill name="Elixir of Ambition" size="big" disableText/> | Useful for stacking boons at the singularity.
+Can be useful in niche situations to increase boon uptime or give yourself <Boon name="Aegis"/>.
 | <Skill name="Epidemic" size="big" disableText/> | Spreads conditions on your current target to up to 5 enemies in the surrounding area.
 Can help to kill the anomaly at Arkk. |
 | <Skill name="Spectral Grasp" size="big" disableText/> | A useful 1200 range 5 target <Control name="Pull"/>.
 It provides an extra 150 defiance bar damage and can hit up to five times if you cast it inside the boss while there are other enemies outside.  |
 | <Skill name="Summon Flesh Wurm" size="big" disableText/> | A 1200 range teleport skill useful for various skips. |